 My Latest Work

-Algorithmic Artificial Reef: from Industrial Design School Project to Legacy at Sea
+Algorithmic Artificial Reef: From Industrial Design School Project to Legacy at Sea

 Every couple of days in early 2024, Leonardo Hummel would free-dive into the shallow waters surrounding Koh Tao, Thailand.
 Amidst the growing communities of reef fish, Hummel liked to document the progress of the first artificial reefs he'd created and deposited two years earlier while at nearby New Heaven Dive School.
 The original 9mm rebar had grown multiple times in size, with the accretion of calcium carbonate.